cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * 10/13/2019 mlnash2 proposed changes to pieceID and desiredMoves[].
 * 10/26/2019 zachklau updated ServerError to remove unnecessary fields and add server error codes.
 * 11/1/2019 zachklau added searchResults, searchUser, and added userFound field to Update.
-* 11/2/2019 zachklau removed invitation and added sendInvitation and loadInvitations
+* 11/2/2019 zachklau removed invitation and added sendInvitation, loadInvitation, requestInvitation, and invitationSentStatus

 # Notes
 * The intial set of objects is based off the user description of the desired system in P1.pdf.
 They are meant to represent interactions discussed in this description.